feagi/feagi/DEPLOY.md

 # Introduction
-The framework is known to run stably on macOS and Ubuntu, with deployment support for more operating systems (Windows, etc.) anticipated in the future, if needed.
+FEAGI echo-system has fully embraced Docker containers to bring simplicity in deployment while increasing solution scalability potential.
+FEAGI source code is primarily written in Python and known as FEAGI-CORE which contains all the needed infrastructure to develop and operate an artificial brain.
+Many supportive add-ons have been designed to complement FEAGI operations and improve its usability.
+Some add-ons provide better insights into FEAGI operations and some improve functionality.
+Even though it is possible to run FEAGI as a stand-alone application outside container, we highly discourage such method of deployment.

+* Supported Operating systems:
+  * Windows 10+
+  * Ubuntu 20.04+
+  * OSx w/Intel Arch.
+11+

 Users may extensively configure the framework according to their preferences by editing the various parameters in the `/src/feagi_configuration.ini` file.
 It is important that configuration parameters representing a path to a file or directory relevant to FEAGI execution be updated to accurately reflect the user's local environment (see `InitData` parameters in `feagi_configuration.ini`).
 FEAGI data output is, by default, stored in the host system's temporary directory.
 To customize this parameter, enter the desired output path in `working_directory` under `InitData` in `feagi_configuration.ini`.

+# Setup Guide (containerized)
+Containerized deployment is the preferred method of getting up and running with FEAGI and can help save a lot of time and effort.
+Containerized deployment creates a relatively lightweight environment containing all of the dependencies needed to run FEAGI and any other integrated services.
+FEAGI images can be created as standalone or networked with other service images (ex: ROS2, Gazebo, mongoDB, InfluxDB) via `docker-compose`.

+Ensure that Docker and docker-compose are installed on your machine by opening a terminal application and entering: `$ docker --version` and `$ docker-compose --version`.
+If the outputs of running these commands are **not** _similar_ to `________ version _._._, build _______`, you may need to install Docker and docker-compose.
+Visit https://www.docker.com/get-started for more information.

+**If Docker and docker-compose are installed**:

+To build a standalone FEAGI image and start the container, navigate to `~/feagi-core/docker` via the terminal and run:
+* `docker build -f Dockerfile . -t <image_name>`
+(where `-t <image_name>` is an optional way to give the image a user-defined name - if this is not specified, Docker will give the resulting image a random name that must be used when running the container in the next step).
+* `docker run -it <image_name>`

+To build a FEAGI image for use with other service images using `docker-compose`, navigate to `~/feagi-core/docker` and note the existing `.yml` files - their filenames are indicative of the included services that will be networked with the FEAGI container once started.
+As an example, building and running `docker-compose-feagi-ros-ign-VNC.yml` will create networked [FEAGI, ROS2 and Ignition Gazebo](/third_party/gazebo/smart_car/freenove_4wd_car_description/) containers that can exchange data.
+To build and start these containers, run:
+* `$ docker-compose -f docker-compose-feagi-ros-ign-VNC.yml build`
+* `$ docker-compose -f docker-compose-feagi-ros-ign-VNC.yml up`
+***

 # Setup Guide (manual)
 ## Virtual Environment Setup